Skip to content

 username: admin

-password: secure-password
+password: change-me-to-something-strong

 Apply it: